Low Energy Buildings – Part A (Sold out)October 12, 2020 - October 16, 2020

-Home » Low Energy Buildings (Part A)
+Home » Low Energy Buildings – Part A (Sold out)

 Building comfort into your surroundings.

 Join our MSc students and learn about the complex interrelationship between physical comfort, energy flows in buildings and energy efficient building design.
 Explore the theories, and apply them in practice with expert-led practical workshops.